tedneward/Linguis/README.md

     * Splitting the grammar is relatively easy; lexers must begin with `lexer grammar`, parsers must begin with `parser grammar`, and if the grammar is to be loaded and used from within `grun`/`TestRig`, the *filenames* must be precisely *language*`Lexer.g4` and *language*`Parser.g4`.
 You cannot do what I'd been doing, which is embed the internationalization codes in the lexer name (a la `LinguisENUSLexer`). `grun` doesn't really like that. *sigh*

     * There's not a lot of obvious places to simplify the grammar, I think.
 I could add actions, I suppose (once I spend more time figuring out how they work in ANTLR4), but all in all it seems pretty straightforward.
 I think I'm going to call that part of the experiment concluded with what's in v5.
 (I'm keeping this whole tree around, though, for easier `grun`-based exploration and validation.)

+* `syntax`: Since I can't keep two different lexers in the same directory, I created this directory to be the repository for copies of the lexers and/or general descriptions of each input language's syntax.
+Moved the `SYNTAX.md` file here, too, just for easier reference.
+Each of the different lexers is in this directory, in case I want to make general changes to all of them, and the `copy.sh` script copies them over to their respective parser directory (and on top of the current files).

+* `examples`: Some example Linguis programs.

+* `linguis-phase1`: As its name implies, this was the "first pass" at building Linguis in Python.
+It had its own AST, which I now consider to be a mistake--I had actually imagined using the Python AST directly, then went ahead and built my own AST for some reason.
+I didn't delete it from the repo (or shove it off into a branch) because I want to keep it around for a while for reference purposes.

+* `python`: Second pass, using Python AST as the result of the parser step.

+    * `parsers`: This directory contains the base-classes and shared code for all parsers.
+(There's not a lot, since I don't want to assume ANTLR for all of them.) **TODO:** At some point, I think I want to have one of the parsers built "by hand", just to make sure that there's nothing ANTLR-ish leaking out.